Big Y Cares about the Enviroment

 Every year, we recycle 303 tons of plastic bags and wrappings, 1,350 tons of cardboard and paper and more than 1 billion bottles and cans, helping to reduce the amount of trash that ends up in landfills.

-We've installed a roof-mounted solar photovoltaic system at our Lee, Massachusetts store and at the Big Y Support Center.
+We've installed a roof-mounted solar photovoltaic system at our Lee and Franklin Massachusetts stores and at the Big Y Support Center.
 We now have more than 1.25 MW of solar energy offsetting our electrical consumption.

 FREE EV CHARGING STATIONS

 We're proud to offer, FREE of charge, charging stations at our Franklin, Walpole, Lee and Northampton, Massachusetts locations for our customers who drive electric vehicles.

 Over the past several years, we have been working to improve the overall efficiency of all of our coolers and freezers.
 We have converted 45 of our stores to long-lasting, energy-efficient LED lighting as well as Electronically Commutated Motors (ECMs) in the coolers and freezers, which can consume up to 50% less energy than traditional motors.
 We have also initiated a 2-year rollout of installation of doors on all our dairy cases chainwide.